TheChymera/chymeric_tutorials/source/_posts/2014-10-18-how-to-read-science-news.markdown

 ### Science as the Dancing Monkey
-A more veracious motivational statement is in fact hidden in the the claim mentioned above - “the wonders of science”; that is what many science journalists actually want to sell.
+A more veracious motivational statement is in fact hidden in the the claim mentioned above - “the wonders of science”.
+That is what many science journalists actually want to sell.
 In doing so, they reformat (or re-imagine) scientific discoveries according to a formula more closely resembling sci-fi than science education: high entertainment value, no prerequisites.
 Sadly, current research seldom conforms to this format;